 Some weeks ago, we published a piece about combining your passions for food and dogs through making DIY dog treats in your very own kitchen.

-Cats’ appetites may be a bit more finicky than dogs’, so if your cat doesn’t take to your first batch of homemade treats listed here or elsewhere, don’t be discouraged.
+Cats’ appetites may be more finicky than dogs’, so if your cat doesn’t take to your first batch of homemade treats, don’t be discouraged.
 Try a new recipe with different ingredients to discover your cat’s gastronomical proclivities.
-But above all, enjoy yourself as you bake through these four DIY cat treat recipes.
+But above all, enjoy yourself as you bake through these 4 DIY cat treat recipes.

 1. Chewy Cat Treats

-This is an adorable online post from renowned blogger Joy Wilson (affectionately known as Joy the Baker), in which she celebrates two years with her cat, Kitten, by creating some yummy, chewy snacks.
-Though she’s known more in the blogosphere for developing delicious baked goodies for humans, Joy gives the same attention to detail in this lovingly developed recipe for her best feline friend.
+This is an adorable online post from Joy the Baker in which she celebrates 2 years with her cat, Kitten, by creating some chewy snacks.
+Though she’s known more in the blogosphere for developing delicious baked goodies for humans, Joy gives the same attention to detail in this recipe for her best feline friend.

 - 1 large egg